In This Article

 However, as long as you can find sedimentary rocks, it should be relatively easy for you to find water.
 If you can find rocks that are cracked or fractured a lot, that is also a great source if you live in an area with a lot of hard rock.

 You should also avoid any power or gas line, as that is hazardous to you.

-Sometimes when doing this, you won’t find water, because their are always special cases.
-If you don’t find water in the same day, you should probably move on to another hole.
+Sometimes when doing this, you won’t find water, because there are always special cases.
+If you don’t find water on the same day, you should probably move on to another hole.

 Best Well Digging Kit

 If you plan to dig a well yourself, you will need a well digging kit for the fastest performance.
 You will need two separate tools to performs the task flawlessly.
 First, you will need a digger to dig the hole; then you will need to the pumper, to extract the water.

 You’re in luck because there is one well-digging kit that has both the digging and the water pumping part for a cheap price because it is often sold and donated to less fortunate counties.
 This well-digging kit can easily dig 50 feet.

 This is the DIY Water Well Kit, a cheap well digger and pumper that comes with an auger (shovel) at a reasonable $500, which is superior to the 5-15 thousand charged by the professionals.